VanesaM18/Splitty/docs/minutes/week7.md

 - Announcements from the TA (10 min)
   - Our final presentation is on the 19th of April, 13:20
   - Questions from the lectures material will be asked, but overall, not much theory.
 For example, where we use Dependency injection?
-  - product pitch - video, presentation
   - The product pitch can be either a video or a presentation.
 We decided that we would do a video and will talk over it.
-  - Not everyone needs to present in oral presentation, but each of us can be asked about any part of the application.
+  - Not everyone needs to present in the oral presentation, but each of us can be asked about any part of the application.
 Redirecting questions might be possible, but general knowledge about every part of the app is needed.
   - We shouldn't forget to reach the knockout criteria!
 - Presented application (10 min)
   - New things: